Code No. 605.1R1 Selection of Instructional Materials Regulations

 3. Passages or parts should not be pulled out of context.
 The values and faults should be weighed against each other and the opinions based on the material as a whole.

-4. Your report, presenting both majority and minority opinions, will be presented by the principal to the complainant at the conclusion of our discussion of the questioned material.
+4. In the event material is challenged, your report, presenting both majority and minority opinions, will be presented by the principal to the complainant at the conclusion of our discussion of the questioned material.

 2. Material selected for use in libraries and classrooms shall meet the following guidelines: